probmods/probmods2/chapters/03-conditioning.md

 > 1% of women at age 40 who participate in a routine screening will have breast cancer.
 Of those with breast cancer, 80% will receive a positive mammogram.
 20% of women at age 40 who participate in a routine screening will have a benign cyst.
 Of those with a benign cyst, 50% will receive a positive mammogram due to unusually dense tissue of the cyst.
 All others will receive a negative mammogram.
 Suppose that a woman in this age group has a positive mammography in a routine screening.
 What is the probability that she actually has breast cancer?

 This question is easy for people to answer---empirically, just as easy as the frequency-based formulation given above.
-We may conjecture this is because the relevant frequencies can be computed from a simple query on the following more intuitive causal model:
+We may conjecture this is because the relevant frequencies can be computed from a simple inference on the following more intuitive causal model:

 ~~~~
 var samples = Infer({method: 'enumerate'},